 Depending on your past experience and skill and how you’re feeling that day… you might feel a little fear or a lot of fear.
 But once you take the plunge and start skiing, you feel the excitement.
 Or you fall on your face.

 The moment of fear is a question: Do you really want to do this?

 Rosa Parks, the African American woman who famously decided not to sit at the back of the during segregation in the US, said:

 “I have learned over the years that when one’s mind is made up, this diminishes fear; knowing what must be done does away with fear.”

 It’s also important to remember that, especially in stressful situations, we look to others for clues about how to respond.
-In a fascinating article from American Scientist on the neuroscience of fear, we look at others’ behavior to help us know what to do – and fear is contagious.
-So particularly for leaders, it’s important acknowledge fear, to listen to it, and to move on with purpose and care.
+In a fascinating article from American Scientist on the neuroscience of fear, we look at others’ behaviour to help us know what to do – and fear is contagious.
+So particularly for leaders, it’s important to acknowledge fear, listen to it, and move on with purpose and care.

 Fear is valuable, and we need to listen – but we don’t need to let it paralyze us.
 Fear can be a useful friend, but a terrible boss.
 Listen to it as an advisor to help you evaluate, but don’t let it be in charge.

 Use fear as an advisor to help you assess – but not as The Boss